-The subscriptions and redemptions presented in the tables above include switches between the Company's share classes to the value of US\$40,468,679 (2019: US\$nil).
+The subscriptions and redemptions presented in the tables above include switches between the Company's share classes to the value of US\$30,934,822 (2020: US\$40,468,679).

 The Net Asset Value per Participating Share is calculated by dividing the net assets attributable to holders of Participating Shares in the Statement of Financial Position by the number of Participating Shares in issue at the year end.